sugimotot/btsdoc-portal/bbf/user_guide/fund_account.md

  Currently, there are two forms to deposit funds.
 One is *Deposit* and another one is *Deposit (Beta)*.
 Both locate on the side menu.

 BitShares has partners to provide Transfer (i.g.
 Gateway/Bridge) services which you can choose from.
 Each Transfer service has own instraction and available coins to deposit.
 When you selecte a Transfer Service, please follow the instruction.
-We will show you several examples and patterns to deposit funds.
+We will show you several examples and patterns to see the deposit forms.

-## Deposit Forms items and descriptions
+### Deposit Forms items and descriptions

 | | Item | Description |
 |---|---|---|